I've been spinning some yarn for a bit.

 This is the fluffy cotton that was created.

-Using a spinning wheel, the cotton is spun into fine threads.
+Then, using a spinning wheel, the cotton is spun into fine threads.

 Maybe the cotton wasn't spun enough, but it didn't become a fine thread.

-This is also a good memory ☆
+That's also a good memory.

 If you have the opportunity, please give it a try.